 This crane has three offset positions for the boom extension.
 Three different capacities are reflected on the capacity chart.
 The first capacity is for 0 degree offset, the second is for 15 degree offset, and the third is for 30 degree offset.
-Remember to use the extension at zero degree offset.
-This will provide the highest capacity.
+The team decided to use the zero-degree offset, since this will provide the most clearance.
 With a radius of 62 feet, which radius on the chart will be used to determine capacity?
 Use 65 feet (the next longer radius).
 The gross capacity is 4,860 pounds.

 Deductions are found in the load chart package.

-Remember when lifting from an extension do not deduct the weight of the erected extension.
+Remember, when lifting from an extension, do not deduct the weight of the erected extension.
 It has already been factored into the capacities shown on the chart.
-Asterisk indicates deductions that apply only when lifting from the main boom.
+Asterisks indicates deductions that apply only when lifting from the main boom.
 All other devices suspended from or attached to the boom must be deducted from the gross capacity shown on the capacity chart.

-Deductions = 45-ton, 3 sheave hook block weighing 895 pounds, auxiliary boom head weighing 143 pounds and a 7.5-ton headache ball weighing 338 pounds.
+Deductions: A 45-ton, 3 sheave hook block weighing 895 pounds, auxiliary boom head weighing 143 pounds, and a 7 and 1/2-ton headache ball weighing 338 pounds.